-Greta Gillies visited the garden of Jacklyne Bereka and her family, from Heidelberg Heights.
+Greta Gillies visits the garden of Jacklyne Bereka and her family, from Heidelberg Heights.

 Jacklyne lives with her husband Michael and their sons McNivan (12), Ishmael (3) and Jayson (16 months).
 Jacklyne is a primary school teacher and Michael is an accountant (currently undertaking his Master’s).
 The family moved to Australia from a coastal area in Papua New Guinea in August 2017.
 Since then, they have really immersed themselves in their local community, getting to know their neighbours and becoming involved in local community networking groups Rough Trade 3081 and Heidelberg Good Karma Network.
 Since the start of this this year, they have been growing a food garden.
 The main garden beds, currently growing tomatoes and pak choy, are in the front garden.
 As Jacklyne is being interviewed, a passerby shouts out “nice crop of tomatoes!”.
 She says that compliments like this are common.

 When did this space become a food garden?

 Gardening is a hobby and I like it.
 I also want to grow food for home use and to share and trade with friends and neighbours.
 This year I have been swapping food from my garden for cucumbers with my next door neighbour, Maria.

 Back in Papua New Guinea, gardening is part of our everyday life.
 We are constantly working in our gardens.
 In rural areas, there is a heavily reliance on garden food.
 In urban areas, most people rely on markets and shops for their greens, though some people make use of their yards.
 Most of our food came from our garden back in Papua New Guinea, so coming here I wanted to continue gardening.
 It’s in my blood.
 I love it!